jrheard/jvns.ca/content/post/2017-12-23-segfault-debugging.markdown

 ### why do segfaults happen?

-Really quickly -- a segfault is when your program tries to access an area that it's not allowed to happen.
+Really quickly -- a segfault is when your program tries to access an area that it's not allowed to access.
 This can happen for a few reasons:

 * You tried to dereference ("access") a null pointer (`0x0` is an address! derefencing it does not work!)